-If you would like an individual appointment to meet with our male counsellor, appointments are available the first Tuesday of each month from 2-6 pm.
-Please call (416) 229-2607 to book an appointment.
+If you would like an individual appointment to meet with our male counsellor, appointments are available by request.
+Please call (416)-229-2607 to book an appointment.

 Here’s some quick advice for you: